HarryMaher/csv_to_mp3/README.md

 # csv to mp3 #

-### Description: ###
+### *Description:* ###

-This simple script takes a .csv list of popular song titles and artist names and searches youtube for that song, grabs the first link that isn't an ad and downloads the video and converts it to mp3 using youtube-dl/ffmpeg.
+This script takes a .csv file that contains a list of song titles and artist names, searches youtube for those songs, grabs links to the songs, and downloads videos and converts them to mp3 format.

-So you can listen to these songs off the [internet] grid!
+Allows you to listen to these songs when you don't have internet!

 *Not to be used to download music illegally!*
-*Please follow local copyright law & support artists!!*
+*Please follow local copyright law & support artists*

-### Why: ###
+### *Why:* ###
-Sometimes you don't have an internet connection and this is is an easy & lazy way to download a couple of offline songs w/o worrying about torrenting individual songs or using youtube2mp3 for each individual song.
+Sometimes you don't have an internet connection and this is is an easy & lazy way to download a couple of songs w/o worrying about looking for torrents for individual songs or tediously going through a list of songs w/ youtube2mp3.

-Not recommended for building a large library - made for getting a few songs to drag to my watch and dumb phone so I can listen to a couple new songs while out
+Not recommended for building a large library--made for getting ~5-15 new songs to drag to an mp3 player to before going on a run or bike ride

 ### *Instructions:* ###